latifatvictor/latifatvictor/README.md

 **LinkedIn**
 https://www.linkedin.com/in/latifatvictor/

-**Instagram**
+**Instagram (Cybersecurity, Microsoft 365 and IT support)**
 https://www.instagram.com/techwithlati/

-**TikTok**
+**TikTok (faceless tech content)**
 https://www.tiktok.com/@techwithlati

 ---

 ## 💬 About Me

-I enjoy building modern workplace solutions, strengthening identity security and creating content that helps others learn Microsoft 365 and cloud technologies.
+I enjoy building modern workplace solutions, strengthening identity security and creating content that helps others understand Microsoft 365 tools and cloud technologies.

-This GitHub represents my continuous learning and career development.
-I update it weekly with new projects, labs and scripts.
+This GitHub represents my continuous learning and career growth.
+New projects, labs and scripts will be added weekly as I progress through the Microsoft security certifications.

 Thank you for visiting.